stoeps13/connections-doc/source/admin/admin/t_admin_profiles_sync_ldap.md

 4. Run the sync\_all\_dns command.
 The command name is either sync\_all\_dns.sh or sync\_all\_dns.bat, depending on your operating system.

+    !!! note
-    **Note:** When the sync\_all\_dns command runs, a lock file is created in the TDI solution directory.
+    When the sync\_all\_dns command runs, a lock file is created in the TDI solution directory.
 The lock file prevents others from starting a sync\_all\_dns process in the same TDI solution directory.
 The name of the lock file is sync\_all\_dns.lck.
 The lock file is deleted after the sync\_all\_dns command completes.
 If the command does not complete, the lock file is not deleted.
 You can delete it yourself, or you can run the clearLock.sh or the clearLock.bat script, located in the TDI solution directory.

 ## Example employee tables { .example}